About the course

 Capstone Objective

-Participants will act as Chair of the Clinical AI Oversight Committee and prepare a formal Regulatory & Board Advisory Memorandum recommending a responsible course of action.
+Participants will act as Chair of the AI Risk & Governance Committee and prepare a formal Board Memorandum advising Meridian Health Network on a responsible course of action.

 The capstone evaluates the leader’s ability to: